Spinach: Its Acne-Clearing Properties Revealed

 Next – the 6 best vitamins and minerals for naturally clear skin

-…and that’s where the problem kicks in, because all cruciferous vegetables are vulnerable to nutritional depletion when cooking.
+…and that’s where the problem kicks in, because all cruciferous vegetables are vulnerable to nutritional depletion when cooked.
 This 2000 study found that boiling spinach decreased the vitamin C content by 46.5%, outdoing peas (25.2%) and green beans (18.2%).

 A 2013 study found a 10% loss of vitamin C when boiled for 5 minutes (a normal duration for deactivating oxalates), while studies elsewhere suggest a 75% reduction in healthy phytonutrients after boiling spinach for 10 minutes.

-Therefore, rather than 47%, spinach provides more like 35-40% of the RDI for vitamin C. Spinach is a lot less nutritious for acne than supermarket labels suggest.
+Therefore, rather than 47%, spinach provides more like 35-40% of the RDI for vitamin C.

 But spinach is still highly nutritious!